crahal/GWASReview/readme.md

 ### Acknowledgments
 Research assistance for the manual data curation was provided by Pilar Wiegand, Xuejie Ding and Domantė Grendaitė.
 Please see the accompanying paper for a full list of acknowledgements.

+### To Do (Long Run)

+1. Custom function to create funder-specific plots for each funder
+2. Complete manual parsing task for 100% of all studies.